Jetro Tuulari

 We study how early life exposures, genes and environment shape the brain structure, brain function and how these relate to health and wellbeing.

-I have had seminal role in the launch of Human Neuroscience Master's Programme at the Turku Brain and Mind Center, where my teaching activities will continue as the leading coordinator of courses on neuroimaging methods.
+I have had seminal role in the launch of Human Neuroscience Master's Programme at the Turku Brain and Mind Center, and I served as the head of the programme 2023-2025.

 - Emotional Processing in the First 2 Years of Life: A Review of Near-Infrared Spectroscopy Studies (2018)